Running on Empty (song)

 "Running on Empty" is a song by American singer-songwriter Jackson Browne.
 It is the title track of his 1977 live album of the same name, recorded at a concert at Merriweather Post Pavilion in Columbia, Maryland, on August 27, 1977.
 A number 11 hit on the US Billboard Hot 100 when it was released as a single, it spent seventeen weeks on the chart after debuting on February 11, 1978 at position 72.
-Rolling Stone ranked it at number 496 on its list of "The 500 Greatest Songs of All Time" in 2010 and number 492 in 2004 and it is one of Browne's signature songs.
+Rolling Stone ranked it at number 496 on its list of "The 500 Greatest Songs of All Time" in 2010 and number 492 in 2004; further, it is one of Browne's signature songs.
 "Running on Empty" was most popular in Canada, where it spent two weeks at number four.

 History

 Browne wrote the song while driving to the studio each day to make The Pretender, according to Rolling Stone magazine: "I was always driving around with no gas in the car," Browne is quoted.
 "I just never bothered to fill up the tank because — how far was it anyway?
 Just a few blocks."

 The song starts off with an immediate, propulsive backbeat, with the melody carried by piano and throughout laced by David Lindley's distinctive lap steel guitar work.
 Browne receives vocal back up from Rosemary Butler and Doug Haywood.